 The next town is 20 kilometres far away and impossible to reach during one of the many snow storms in winter.
-Generally in winter people can only drive to the next town in convoy as naturally the icy roads are dangerous and are closed very often.
+Generally in winter, people can only drive to the next town in convoy as naturally the icy roads are dangerous and thus closed very often.
 Even though I visited the village in October, it was quite adventurous to get there.

-So I boarded the Hurtigruten cruise ship but as the weather was bad, I couldn't disembark in Mehamn or rather as I was the only one disembarking, the captain didn't want to risk going to Meham (the northermost port) just for me so I had to disembark in Kjöllefjord, take a taxi to Mehamn (which the cruise company paid for me) and from there drive to Gamvik with my host.
+So I boarded the Hurtigruten cruise ship but as the weather was bad, I couldn't disembark in Mehamn or rather as I was the only one disembarking, the captain didn't want to risk going to Meham (the northermost port) just for me so I had to disembark in Kjøllefjord, take a taxi to Mehamn (which the cruise company paid for me) and from there drive to Gamvik with my host.

 Luckily there is a supermarket in the village where you can get everything from winter and rain clothes, tools, cleaning and household equipment to food, preferably shrink-wrapped as fruits wouldn't even make it there otherwise.

 I talked to a farmer there and he asked me what brought me there.
 I said "the Arctic".
 He replied: "That's what makes us stay here".
 And I can completely understand him!
-Anyway, without further ado I now want to present you the beauty of that place in a little long photo essay that I hope you'll enjoy.
+Anyway, without further ado I now want to present you the beauty of that place in quite a long photo essay that I hope you'll enjoy.